As we enter the decisive decade for climate action, widespread concern over the world’s non-renewable resources is increasing

 Technology is a powerful tool that vastly improves accessibility in local communities.
 HP is dedicated to providing educational and economic opportunities in the local communities.
 Here are some of the Community goals.

 - HP believes education is a fundamental human right, and technology can be a great equalizer.
 HP has committed to enabling better learning outcomes for 100 million people between 2015 and 2025.
-Through 2019, more than 28 million students and adults have benefitted.
+By 2019, more than 28 million students and adults have benefitted.

 - HP employees have four hours of paid volunteer time each month.
 In 2019, this resulted in 8,850 employees contributing about 145,000 hours to local volunteer efforts in 51 countries, with a value of $5.43 million.
 HP aims to contribute 1.5 million employee volunteering hours by 2025 (cumulative since the beginning of 2016).